 As said, with the headset, epihunter wants to detect spike waves along the forehead.
 The detection itself takes place in the epihunter Core smartphone app via an algorithm.
 An algorithm is a kind of "recipe".
 It shows the steps the epihunter Core app has to follow to get an answer to the question: "Is this set of values a seizure?".
 If the algorithm answers that question positively, the epihunter app will turn on a light on the Android mobile phone.

 The importance of many test material

 Unfortunately, the detection of the spike waves is not easy.
 That is because the signals that the electrodes receive in the headset are very sensitive to external influences, such as blinking, chewing or touching the head.
 This difficulty makes it even more important for epihunter to use the headset as often as possible with as many children and adults as possible.
-The more test data we collect, the more accurate and faster the algorithm can decide, and the more optimal the headset and app can work.
+The more data we collect, the more accurate and faster the algorithm can decide, and the more optimal the headset and app can work.
 The more often epihunter is used, the faster the light will turn on in the benefit of all users.
 That's our aim!